For wholesale inquiries, please email us at firstname.lastname@example.org

 ☾ Q: Do you offer refills?
 Can we return old vials, jars, or perfume bottles to the store?

 We offer refills at our brick & mortar boutique on select items, during opening hours.
 Before coming by for a re-fill, please send us an email at firstname.lastname@example.org so that we can make sure we have the bulk product available.
 Your bottle should be empty, and we do not recommend refilling a vial more than a couple of times within a year of the original purchase, as this could cause residue from previous fills to accumulate and turn rancid.

 We are always happy to accept empty bottles, jars, etc - but please know that we are unlikely to re-use them due to safety and hygiene concerns.
 We will, however, always make sure to dispose of them responsibly!

 ☾ Q: What is natural perfume?

-Natural perfume first and foremost is art to be smelled.
-Its raw materials are plant essences that have been used since ancient times for pleasure, ritual, and romance.
+We believe natural perfume first and foremost is art to be smelled.
+It is made up of raw materials and plant essences that have been used since ancient times for healing, pleasure, and ritual.
 These plant essences are distilled and extracted from flowers, herbs, leaves and grasses, spices, roots, gums and balsams, wood, and citrus.
-They possess a compressed vitality that can potently affect our emotions and state of consciousness, and contain a vibrant spiritual energy and inherent life force obtained from the plant life they are made from.
+They can potently affect our emotions and state of consciousness, and contain a vibrant energy obtained from the plant life they are made from.
 Only nature can create the true smell of jasmine blooming at midnight, and it was only less than a mere century ago that synthetics were used in the construction of perfumes.